AdobeDocs/commerce-learn.en/help/backend-development/create-module.md

 ---
 title: Create a module
-description: Create a page that returns json with one parameter.
+description: Create a module that logs to the PSR logger
 topic: Development
 kt: 5614
 doc-type: video